Can Foreigners Open A US Investment Account?

 However, dividends are almost always taxed at source.
-This means a dividend paid by for example AT&T in the US, is liable to US withholding taxes.
+This means a dividend paid by for example, AT&T in the US, is liable to US withholding taxes.
 The rate is per default 30%, but a tax treaty trumps the internal law.
-In most tax treaties the rate is reduced to 15%.
+In most tax treaties, the rate is reduced to 15%.
 You need to fill out the W-8BEN form to be eligible for the reduced tax rate (and update the form annually).
-The dividend tax can often be deducted against your local tax bill.
+The dividend tax can often be deducted from your local tax bill.

 Some countries don’t withhold taxes on dividends.
 The UK, Singapore and Hong Kong currently have no withholding taxes on dividends.

-Disclaimer: We are not tax advisors and please contact your own tax advisor.
+Disclaimer: We are not tax advisors and please get in touch with your own tax advisor.
 We can’t guarantee the above applies to all investors.

-The easiest method to invest in the US markets is via mutual funds and ETFs.
+The easiest investment method in the US markets is mutual funds and ETFs.
 Alternatively, use your local broker.
 Unfortunately, it’s getting increasingly difficult to open brokerage accounts outside your jurisdiction, and options are decreasing every year.
 If you want to open an international account, we believe Interactive Brokers offers the best option.